Articles in this section

 Let’s take a look at an SPF policy in action and see how the process unfolds.

 Who uses SPF authentication?

 SPF – or Sender Policy Framework (see the Wikipedia article) – is being used to authenticate emails by large providers such as Charter, Comcast, Earthlink, Juno/Netzero, Gmail, RoadRunner, Verizon, and others.

-If SPF check fails, Emails might be put into Spam folder instead of Inbox of your prospect.
+If the SPF check fails, Emails might be put into the Spam folder instead of the Inbox of your prospect.
 Having an SPF policy provides an additional trust signal to ISPs so you can increase the likelihood that your emails arrive in the inbox.

 v=spf1 include:vtigermails.com ~all